rust-lang-ua/learn_rust_together/learn.md

 > [:exclamation:] We condemn in the strongest possible terms Russia’s :pirate_flag: unprovoked, unjust and illegal invasion of Ukraine, a sovereign and democratic state.
 All Russian-language materials are published for educational purposes only.
-## General-purpose official resources

 <!-- ![Rust](./doc/img/logo/Logo2.jpg) -->

 # :mortar_board: Our Awesome Collection of Materials to Learn Rust

-Curated collection of resources to learn Rust.
+Curated collection of resources to master Rust.

 [:arrow_down: Tags legend](#tags-legend) at the end of the page.